- اتصل بنا

 May 05, 2019

-Ramadan is the ninth month in the Hijri Calendar.
-It is viewed as the holiest month of the year and annually observing the month of Ramadan is considered as one most important pillar of Islam.
-Best Lawyers of Dubai, before this holy month of Ramadan, would like to express a few changes during this month in UAE and activities which should be prevented during this month.
+Ramadan is the ninth month of the Hijri Calendar.
+It is viewed as the holiest month of the year and annually observing the month of Ramadan is considered one of the most important pillars of Islam.
+Best Lawyers of Dubai, before this holy month of Ramadan, would like to set out a few changes followed during this month in the UAE and activities which should be prevented during this month.

 Following are a few changes which are observed during this month:

-As indicated by Federal Law No. 8 of 1980 with respect to Labor Law of UAE and its subsequent amendments, working hours will be reduced by two hours amid Ramadan.
-Indeed, even non-Muslims are qualified for decreased working hours amid Ramadan without a compensation cut.
+In accordance with Federal Decree-Law No. 33/2021 On Regulation of Labour Relations and the Cabinet Resolution 1 of 2022, working hours will be reduced by two hours amid Ramadan.
+Indeed, even non-Muslims are qualified for decreased working hours during Ramadan without a compensation cut.

-Reduction in the rest time amid Ramadan somewhat expands the feeling of drowsiness, which can cause can day time tiredness and increase accidents on the road.
+Reduction in rest time amid Ramadan increases the feeling of drowsiness, which can cause can daytime tiredness and increase accidents on the road.
 It is encouraged to get sufficient rest, practice consistently and eat dinners at a fixed time to avoid any casualties during this period.

-Restaurants in UAE will adhere to the fasting rules and will close business amid the day and open after the night supplications.
-Some may offer food, however, covered with partitions.
-A few eateries and bistros are open amid the day and individuals are allowed to order food to consume in private.
+Most Restaurants in UAE adhere to the fasting rules and close business during the day and open after-night supplications.
+Some restaurants and cafes are open during the day and food can be ordered online to consume.

-Non-Muslims don't need to fast in Ramadan. nevertheless, they are restricted from eating, drinking and smoking out in the open amid the fasting hours, and this also includes chewing a piece of gum out in public.
-Non-Muslims are allowed to eat and savour the protection of their own home, just as in assigned zones.
-Failure to adhere to this rule will involve fines or imprisonment.
+Non-Muslims don't need to fast during Ramadan.
+Nevertheless, they are restricted from eating, drinking and smoking out in the open amid the fasting hours, and this also includes chewing a piece of gum out in public.

-Amid this month, it is ideal for dressing minimalistically, covering your shoulders and knees.
-Cease from wearing garments that are sheer, uncovering, or excessively tight, especially when visiting open spaces, for example, a shopping centre, iftar tent, or eatery.
-Ensure your knees and shoulders are secured; maintain a strategic distance from shorts, short skirts, or scaled down dresses.
+During this month, it is recommended to dress appropriately, which covers your shoulders and knees.
+Refrain from wearing sheer garments, uncovering, or excessively tight, especially when visiting open spaces, for example, a shopping centre, iftar tent, or eatery.